developer-friendly/blog/docs/posts/2024/0020-bastion-in-azure.md

 ---
 date: 2024-08-19
 description: >-
-  Learn how to create and implement Azure n hostsn for secure, scalable access to your cloud resources.
+  Learn how to create and implement Azure Bastion for secure, scalable access to your cloud resources.
 Step-by-step guide and best practices included.
 categories:
   - Azure Bastion